-Missouri House approves prescription drug monitoring program bill; critics say a database won’t work
+Missouri House gives initial approval to prescription drug monitoring program bill; critics say a database won’t work

-After a marathon debate at the Statehouse in Jefferson City, the Missouri House approved prescription drug monitoring program legislation on Wednesday.
+After a marathon debate at the Statehouse in Jefferson City, the Missouri House gave initial approval to prescription drug monitoring program legislation on Wednesday.

 The House approved State Rep. Holly Rehder’s (R-Sikeston) legislation, following a three-hour debate.